Value | Eligibility | Open date | Close date |

 d.
 The Scholarship is only tenable for the approved institution/placement that the applicant applied for as part of their Elective Term.

-f.
-The scholarship will be offered subject to the availability of funds.

 g.
+The Scholarship will be offered subject to the availability of funds.

+h.
 Travel insurance will be provided by the University of Sydney in accordance with University policy.

 i.
 No other amount is payable.

 a.
-The scholarship will be terminated if the recipient:
+The Scholarship will be terminated if the recipient:

-I. withdraws from an eligible course or fails to re-enrol as directed
+I. withdraws from an eligible course or fails to enrol,

-III. commences part-time study without prior approval
+III. commences part-time study without prior approval from the Head of School and Dean, The University of Sydney School of Medicine,

-IV. does not maintain satisfactory academic performance
+IV. does not maintain satisfactory academic performance,

-V. is determined by the University to be guilty of serious misconduct, including, but not limited to, having provided false or misleading information as part of their scholarship application
+V. is determined by the University to be guilty of serious misconduct, including, but not limited to, having provided false or misleading information as part of their Scholarship application,

-VII. does not resume study at the end of a period of approved leave, or
+VII. does not resume study at the end of a period of approved leave.

 c.
-Where a student is found guilty of serious misconduct or withdraws from the relevant course, the University reserves the right to request that any scholarship funds paid to the scholarship recipient be reimbursed.
+Where a student is found guilty of serious misconduct or the Scholarship is terminated under any instance in the Termination Clause of these terms and conditions, the University reserves the right to request that any Scholarship funds paid to the Scholarship recipient be reimbursed.